kbat/docs/analysis/bestprac/preparing.md

 In broad terms when building software you typically have the option between generating either a **release** or a **debug** build.

-This also applies to ROOT (and AliRoot, AliPhysics), and your compiled analysis tasks and macros.
+This also applies to ROOT  and your compiled analysis tasks and macros.
 As the name suggests:

 * **release** builds are meant for production and should be used when running